A guide to patents

 Other websites of interest

 The following are just a few additional websites you may find helpful:

 A patent document is simply the final approved application.
-An example of the form of the application is given below.
-This should give you an idea of what your abstract, specification (description and , claims ) and drawings.
+Below, we provide an example of how an application is formatted.
+This should give you an idea of how you should craft your abstract, specification (description and , claims ) and drawings.
 For more information, please view our tutorial on writing a patent application.

-The specification begins immediately following the abstract or at the top of a new page and consists of un-numbered paragraphs dealing with the following matters in approximately the following order:
+The description begins at the top of a new page following the abstract and consists of paragraphs dealing with the following matters in approximately the following order:

 - The general character of the class of article or the kind of process to which the invention (that is, the inventive idea) relates.